cesarvr/node-ambassador/README.md

 ## How To Override A Response

-Let's say you want to change the response coming from a service, let's say you want to change the default message of the 404 status.
+Let's say you want to change the response coming from a service by changing the default HTTP 404 status message.

-First you write or load the page:

 ```js